Key Takeaways

 Without doubt, China outrageously dominates world silk production.
 It alone provides approximately 75 to 80% of total production.

 India ranks a distant second.
-Then come Vietnam, Brazil, Uzbekistan, Thailand and South Korea which complete the top of the main silk producing countries in the world.
+Then come Vietnam, Brazil, Uzbekistan, Thailand and South Korea which complete the top of the main producing countries of silk in the world.

 The largest consumers of silk are generally developed and rich countries.
-Europe (France, Italy, Switzerland.), the United States and Japan are among the most buoyant markets for textiles and luxury clothing in silk.
+Europe (France, Italy, Switzerland, etc.), the United States and Japan are among the most promising markets for textiles and luxury clothing in silk.

 Demand is also strong in emerging countries where a wealthy middle class is emerging, eager to imitate Western consumption patterns.
-This is the case of China, but also of India, of Russia, of Brazil and of the countries of the Gulf.
+This is the case of China, but also of India, of Russia, of Brazil or even of countries of the Gulf.

 Conclusion